axboe/fio/HOWTO.rst

                 **verify**
                         Use Verify commands for write operations

+.. option:: verify_mode=str : [io_uring_cmd]

+        Specifies the type of command to be used in the verification phase.
+Defaults to 'read'.

+                **read**
+                        Use Read commands for data verification
+                **compare**
+                        Use Compare commands for data verification

 .. option:: sg_write_mode=str : [sg]

 	Specify the type of write commands to issue.
 This option can take ten values: